thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 We therefore consider how many iterations the `hc_1swap` from [@sec:hc_1swap:jssp:results] performed within the three minutes of runtime.
 The median total steps range from about 30&nbsp;million on `swv15` to 97&nbsp;million on `abz7`.
 We also know that our objective function is discrete and reasonable values for $\Delta E$ are maybe somewhere in the range of&nbsp;1 to&nbsp;10.
+This rough estimate of scale can be can be seen if we look at the differences between the best or median solutions of different algorithm settings in our previous experiments.
 Hence, we should select temperature schedules that tune the probability of accepting such slightly worse solutions gracefully from relatively high to close-to-zero within 30&nbsp;million algorithms steps.
 But how can we do that?